jchin1968/presentations/decks/automated-testing/behat-workshop-part-1/slides.md

   - website has not been configured
   - step definitions have not been defined (correctly) as indicated by the message "FeatureContext has missing steps"

 ---
-#Site Building - Users
+class: center, middle
+# Site Building

+---
+# User Roles and Profile
 - Create user roles "Manager" and "Staff"
-- Create user entity referenced field "Manager"
+- Create user entity reference field "Manager"
   - Type: User
   - Label: Manager
   - Type of item to reference: User